S3-individueel/portfolio/README.md

 You  independently recognize and decide where your knowledge falls short to solve a software problem and  communicate which new knowledge and skills you need to learn.

 ### how I plan to show this learning outcome in my project:

+To demonstrate my understanding of this learning objective, I took proactive steps to gather feedback from both my stakeholders and teachers.
+For our group project, we organized presentations where stakeholders gave us feedback on our work.
+Afterwards, we had group discussions to carefully examine and address the feedback we received.
+In my individual project, I actively sought feedback from my teacher.
+I made sure to document this feedback on FeedPulse, so my teacher could review our discussions and understand how I planned to implement the suggestions.
+Additionally, in our group project, we wrote reviews for each other, highlighting areas where we could improve and acknowledging our strengths.
+This approach created a supportive environment where we could all learn from one another.